cesello/psentinel/README.md

 psentinel
 =========
-Is a flexible and small  daemon (~40kb)  that check and manage back-end nodes declared in a HAProxy and interact with it for automatic up/down
+Is a flexible and small  daemon (~40kb)  that checks and manages back-end nodes declared in a HAProxy and interacts with it for automatic up/down
-The idea behind psentinel is pretty simple: insert a daemon between haproxy and the back-end service to decouple the service from the direct check.
+The idea behind psentinel is pretty simple: runs between haproxy and a back-end application to decouple it from the haproxy direct check.
-Psentinel can execute a shell script/executable to check the monitored application and reply to haproxy about the state.
+Psentinel can execute a shell script/executable to check the back-end application and reply to haproxy about the running state.
-It can be also manually disabled.
+It can be also manually disabled, very usefull for manual or automatic deploy and continuous integration

 Installation
 ============

+From root user:

-to install : make && make install to execute : psentinel -d
+to compile/install : make && make install

+to execute as daemon  : psentinel -d

+Probably is better to create and execute from an unprivileged user (please read the psentinel.pdf for more info)

 Action
 ======